seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 You must prepare to fight without Achilles.

 **ULYSSES**
-Why, ’tis this naming of him does him harm.
+Why, 'tis this naming of him does him harm.
-Here is a man–but ’tis before his face;
+Here is a man--but 'tis before his face;
 I will be silent.

 **NESTOR**